Marsilius of Padua: Early years

-Marsilius was born in Padua, an important Venetian city, circa 1275-1280.
+Marsilius was born in Padua, an important city near Venice, circa the 1270s.
 He probably studied medicine at the University of Padua and later went to the University of Paris, where he became a devoted admirer of Aristotle, whom he called 'the divine philosopher".
-He served as rector of the University of Paris in 1313.
+He served as rector of the University of Paris approximately 1312–1313.
+It is probable that he taught at the University of Paris before and after his tenure as rector.

 Political theory and later years

 Marsilius wrote Defensor pacis in 1324.
 This treatise was written in the context of a power struggle between Pope John XXII and Louis of Bavaria (or Ludwig of Bavaria), the elected candidate for Holy Roman Emperor.
 Louis' policies in the Italian peninsula, where the Empire had important territories, threatened papal territorial sovereignty.
 In 1323 Louis had sent an army to Italy to protect Milan against the powerful Kingdom of Naples.
 Naples, along with France, was a strong ally of John XXII.
 John excommunicated Louis and demanded that he relinquish his claim to the imperial crown.
 Louis responded to John XXII with fresh provocations.

 In Defensor pacis, Marsilius sought to demonstrate, by arguments from reason (in Dictio I of the text) and by argument from authority (in Dictio II) the independence of the Holy Roman Empire from the Papacy and the emptiness of the prerogatives alleged to have been usurped by the Roman pontiffs.
 A number of Marsilius's views were declared to be heretical by Pope John XXII in 1327.

 Most of Defensor pacis is devoted to theology.
 Relying heavily on Scripture, Marsilius seeks to show that Jesus did not claim to possess any temporal power and that he did not intend his church to exercise any.
 On the contrary, Scripture teaches that the church should be thoroughly subordinate to the state in both secular and spiritual matters.
 All authority in the church lies with the whole body of the faithful, the secular ruler who acts as the people's representative, and general councils called by the secular ruler.
 Some of Marsilius's arguments on these themes had a marked influence during the Reformation.

 Today, Marsilius's Defensor pacis is best remembered not for its theology but for its political philosophy and legal theory.
 Marsilius agrees with Aristotle that the purpose of government is the rational fulfillment of humans' natural desire for a "sufficient life".
 However, he goes beyond Aristotle in embracing a form of republicanism that views the people as the only legitimate source of political authority.
 Sovereignty lies with the people, and the people should elect, correct, and, if necessary, depose its political leaders.
 Democracy, Marsilius argues, is the best form of government because it tends to produce the wisest laws, protects the common benefit, promotes "sufficiency of life", and produces laws that are most likely to be obeyed.